ElyOshri/Touch-Portal-MagicHome-Plugin/README.md

 For RGB background color change or text color change you can use "When Plug-in State changes" and set it to "does not change to" and it the text you need to put "0" for it to work.

+• Note: If White Led Is Enabled, You Can't Change The Color Of The Light!
+So, You Need To Turn Off The White Led Before Changing The Color.

 Any Donations are welcome at www.paypal.me/ElyOshri